Warming rivers in western US are killing fish, putting industry at risk | ExBulletin

 The pain would be felt in a few years when there are no more natural salmon in the ocean, said John McManus, executive director of the Golden State Salmon Association, which represents the fishing industry.

 When Shasta Lake formed in the 1940s, it blocked access to cool mountain streams where fish traditionally spawned.
-To ensure their survival, the U.S. government is required to keep river temperatures below 56 degrees Fahrenheit in spawning habitat, as salmon eggs typically cannot withstand anything warmer.
+To ensure their survival, the U.S. government is required to keep river temperatures below 56 degrees Fahrenheit (13 Celsius) in spawning habitat, as salmon eggs typically cannot withstand anything warmer. .

 Hot water begins to affect older fish as well.
 Scientists have seen adult fish die before they can lay their eggs.